The Practical Guide on What to Do When Getting Arrested

-Our criminal defense law firm offers insight on the Do’s and Don’ts of interacting with law enforcement when getting detained or arrested - or even just interacting with police officers:
+Our criminal defense law firm offers insight on the Do’s and Don’ts of interacting with law enforcement when getting pulled over, detained, or arrested in Wisconsin - or even just interacting with police officers:

 DON’T give any details.

 Police officers have been in this situation much more often than you have.
 They know how to steer the situation and draw information out of you, even subtly implying an authority they might not have.
 Cops often behave like political pundits – hammering their interviewee (detainee) with questions that have no reasonable answer “Do you support the amendment or do you support the terrorists?
 JUST ANSWER THE QUESTION.”
 Your natural instinct is to answer yourself into a corner.
 Sometimes the only way to win is not to play.

 The less you say, the better.
 You can answer identity questions politely (a smile doesn’t hurt), but you are not obligated to give details of any sort.
 BEWARE: it is a natural human reaction to be nervous when responding to the questions from law enforcement officers.
 Most people speak too much when nervous, often not fully thinking through each answer given.
 Remaining silent is not only within your legal rights, it is strongly recommended for the benefit of your case.